Gary Neville believes Steve Bruce is not the problem at Newcastle

 “This is something that is culturally set at Newcastle United.
 It is not a Steve Bruce problem.

-“I’ve not spoke to Steve Bruce for twelve years, even though I played with him.
-So this is not a Steve Bruce defence piece.
+“I’ve not spoken to Steve Bruce for twelve years, even though I played with him.
+So, this is not a Steve Bruce defence piece.

 “Newcastle have got a cultural problem where the football expectation up there is attacking, enthralling, thrilling football for the fans who are passionate about the club.

-“They’ve been serve up dire tripe for about ten years.
+“They’ve been serving up dire tripe for about 10 years.
 It’s nothing to do with the last four years.”

 Nevertheless, Neville is convinced that the blame for these performances should lie with the club ownership which have served this “awful” football for the last few years.